“... just as the Son of Man did not come to be served, but to serve,"

 Christ has made us completely free and it is in His love that we are to serve - as He did, not taking advantage of anyone.

-Kingdom Servants are Believers who have put themselves forward for appointment to serve in specific ways in the Body of Christ.
+Kingdom Servants are Believers who have put themselves forward for appointment to serve in conjunction with the Kingdom Elders.